cardeverre/cardeverre/README.md

 - 👋 Hi, I’m @cardeverre - JP Van Loggerenberg 😎

    I am a software engineer and systems desinger with a passion for software of all kinds.
-   I have 10+ years of software engineering and design experience in multiple industries and software stacks.
+   I have 10+ years of software engineering and design experience in multiple industries and tech stacks.

 - 👀 I’m interested in:
   - Enterprise System Design.